astropy/astropy-api/wcs/wcs_api.md

 ---------------------------

-As shown above, the API could be set up to allow users to plot objects in different coordinate systems, but only the default work coordinate system of the file is used for the labels and ticks.
+As shown above, the API could be set up to allow users to plot objects in different coordinate systems, but only the default world coordinate system of the file is used for the labels and ticks.
 To overlay a different coordinate system to the one included in the file, one can do: